ragges/tektools/README.md

 * All the helpful people in the community that has made this possible
 * flyte at eevblog.com forum
-* Dr. Alberg Roserio at Tantratron
+* Dr. Albert Roseiro at Tantratron